1. Where to stay in HANOI

 At the eastern side of the island lies the beautiful Lan Ha Bay and several unexplored and deserted beaches.
 The Island occupies an area of approximately 350 km² and is one of the prettiest islands in Ha Long Bay.

-NINH BINH – Accommodation in Ninh Binh
+NINH BINH – Where to stay in Ninh Binh:

 Ninh Binh city has a several historical monuments in the area.
 Hoa Lu – historically, formerly the capital of Vietnam, Trang An scenic complex or Tam Coc.
 These are the main attractions of this beautiful area in the lowlands with high hills and beautiful views.
 Boat rides and a visit to Cuc Phuong National Park Reserve and Van Luong.